Vherus/depot/README.md

 class Command implements Depot\Command { }
 ```

-And an a handler with the same name, suffixed with 'Handler', in either the current namespace or a sub-namespace named 'Handler' or 'Handlers'.
+And a a handler with the same name, suffixed with 'Handler', in either the current namespace or a sub-namespace named 'Handler' or 'Handlers'.

 ```php
 namespace My\Handler;